Vern Rapp: The Sports Huddle, WHDH in Boston

 Inspired by the outpouring of tributes lavished on retiring Boston Red Sox star Carl Yastrzemski, the producers of Boston phone-in radio show The Sports Huddle on radio station WHDH, decided to do a satirical tribute to Rapp, who also planned to retire at the end of the 1983 season after five years as first-base coach of the Montreal Expos (1979–83).
 On October 2, the last day of the regular season, they proceeded with their tongue in cheek tribute to Rapp, including a mock telethon in which phone callers were invited to pledge money to Rapp's retirement fund (a substantial sum was pledged, though no money was collected), and a song to the tune of Bye Bye Birdie ("Bye Bye Vern Rapp").

 The program turned out to be anything but a spoof, though.
 Cardinal broadcaster Mike Shannon spoke admiringly of the man, and Rapp, reached by telephone in Montreal, was choked up by the whole affair.
 WHDH also conducted a telephone interview with Sheldon Bender, vice-president of player personnel for the Cincinnati Reds.
-Until the station called, Bender was unaware that Rapp was leaving the Cardinals.
+Until the station called, Bender was unaware that Rapp was retiring.
 Bender suggested Rapp at a meeting the next day at which the Reds' bosses were discussing whether to fire Manager Russ Nixon.
 One thing led to another, and Rapp received a surprise phone call from Howsam, who had returned from his own retirement to try to arrest the declining fortunes of the Reds.

 Bender admitted "Vern wasn't a candidate for the job until the station called."
 Rapp decided that managing the Reds was worth unretiring for, and accepted the job on October 5.
 WHDH sent Rapp the cassette recording of what turned out to be a most momentous broadcast.